The 10 Best Mechanical Keyboard Switches of 2025

 2. Best Budget Tactile Switch

 For a budget tactile option, we recommend the Akko V3 Cream Blue Pro switches.
 These are medium-weight tactile switches that introduce a couple of small but impactful improvements over Akko's previous generation Cream Blue switches.
-These now boast a dustproof stem cover that lends better stability while typing, and they come pre-lubed from the factory, which makes these switches fairly smooth-feeling right out of the box and a good choice if you're looking for a laid-back build without needing to worry about home lubing.
+These now boast a dustproof stem cover that lends better stability while typing, and they come pre-lubed from the factory, which makes these switches fairly smooth-feeling right out of the box.
+This makes them a good choice if you're looking for a laid-back build without needing to worry about home lubing.

-These switches are also on the louder sound, and they're noticeably a bit higher-pitched compared to many tactile options, which typically aim to produce a more resonant sound like the Gazzew Boba U4T (62g) switches above.
-If you're interested in taking the time to lube these yourself, you can improve the smoothness a bit and can also round out some of the higher-pitched, 'tappy' notes in the sound profile.
+These switches are also louder and noticeably higher-pitched compared to many tactile options, which typically aim to produce a more resonant sound, like the Gazzew Boba U4T (62g) switches above.
+If you're interested in taking the time to lube these yourself, you can improve the smoothness slightly and also round out some of the higher-pitched, 'tappy' notes in the sound profile.

 3. Best Linear Switch